mmthant03/cs3013_project4/part1/README.txt

 Just seemed unnecessary for this project - know we cannot handle spaces well

 3) We are submitting only part 2, as forum posts allows us to do- there will be no part 1 submission

+4) The way we handle swapping is
+	- We store values to "file" as soon as they are stored to memory
+	- When we remove a page from memory, we just delete it
+	- Page is already stored correctly